Introduction

 How often should I replenish my mulch?

-Generally, you should replenish your mulch every 6 to 12 months, depending on the type used and environmental conditions.
+Replenishing your mulch every 6 to 12 months is a good practice, as the timing can vary based on the type of mulch and the surrounding environmental conditions.

 What should I do if I notice weeds growing through my mulch?